 We will cover the distinction between pressed pills and “molly” later, however it is important to note that MDMA doses come in varying degrees of intensity.
 Regardless of if you are purchasing capsules with MDMA powder or pressed pills that supposedly contain MDMA, reports indicate that average doses on the streets can contain anywhere between 75-250 milligrams of the active ingredient.
 This is an incredibly large range of dosages, and considering how powerful the drug is, this variation in strength makes it easy to overdose.
 Due to the fact that it is a schedule 1 illegal substance in the US, there are no regulatory factories or authorities that measure what goes into these pills.
 For the average person, the dosage required to produce the desired effects is between 75-100 milligrams.
 For those who are new to the drug or have no built-up tolerance, taking double this amount (or even more depending on how many pills the user takes) can, in some cases, be lethal.

 4. “Molly” (MDMA) and Ecstasy are not the same

 This might be a more obvious fact for those who are more familiar with the drug, but it is an invaluable distinction that can help us be conscious of what we are putting into our bodies.

-a.
-Molly (MDMA) refers to the drug in its purest form, methylenedioxy-methamphetamine.
+Molly refers to the drug in its purest form, methylenedioxy-methamphetamine.
 These usually come in the form of pill capsules (containing the MDMA powder, only).